Course leader: Kirstine Haase

-The course will be a one-day course hosted at the Centre for Urban Network Evolutions (UrbNet), Aarhus University.
+The one-day course will be hosted at the Centre for Urban Network Evolutions (UrbNet), Aarhus University.

 Students are expected to provide a case study that they will present at the course.
 The exact format of this will be adjusted according to the number of participants.
 The PhD students will thus actively contribute to the course by presenting their own research and will be asked to reflect upon the course’s outcomes and consequences on their PhD project during a round-table discussion at the end of the day.
 In so doing, the course aims to provide the participants with a forum to discuss their work with peers and specialists and to receive feedback.

 The aim is to encourage students from all fields of archaeology to consider, discuss and reflect upon the potential and pitfalls of applying 3D techniques in their own research.